 How to Apply

 Two positions are available beginning every July 1st.
-Interested applicants should submit applications on ERAS beginning December 1st and no later than March 31st.
+Interested applicants should submit applications on ERAS beginning July 1st and no later than September 30th.
 Please note late applications may not be considered.
-Interviews will be conducted between April and May.
+Interviews will be conducted between September and October, with the match in November.

 *All applicants must have successfully completed an ACGME-accredited Cardiovascular Disease Fellowship Program prior to CCEP training.